 Well, look no further than the Dropbox PDF editing solutions, which can handle these types of edits.
 With Dropbox, you can do a lot without needing to bother the design team or spending your own time switching to a new platform.

-Watch this video and keep reading to learn key bits of PDF editing functionality within Dropbox.
+Here are the key bits of PDF editing functionality within Dropbox.

 Add text to documents